vipulnaik/diet-exercise-health/events/2025/2025-06-respiratory-infection-likely-common-cold.md

   causes of minor soreness (including a recent lengthy international trip plus timezone adjustment fatigue / jetlag).

+* I'm not sure if this started Monday or later on Tuesday, but I think it was Monday: I felt that the food tasted and smelled a little different; in particular, I was noticing some parts of the flavor of the food to be more prominent than they would usually be.
+In hindsight, I suspect that my nasal congestion was blocking some aspects of my sense of smell and there was neurological compensation that accentuated smells in response, so I was experiencing smells in a bit of a lopsided fashion.
+At the time, though, I didn't have this context, so I wondered/worried that maybe the food is spoiled.
+But it didn't really make sense because I was experiencing this sensation across disparate foods including stuff that I had purchased recently and stuff that had been in the refrigerator for a while.

 ### Tuesday 2025-06-10: I start suspecting and investigating an infection

 On the morning of Tuesday 2025-06-10, I woke up at 6:18 AM.
 As the